tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 3. Make sure you ignore build artifacts, such as node_modules, in your .gitignore file.

-### Create and deploy the heroku app
+### Create and deploy the Heroku app

-1. Create a new app on heroku website
+1. Create a new app on the Heroku website
 2. Commit your change and push to heroku master

 ```